 Sophisticated and conservative risk transfer program.
 We manage our exposure to catastrophe events through several risk mitigation strategies, including the purchase of reinsurance.
 We believe that our reinsurance program provides appropriate levels of protection and superior visibility into our earnings.
 We believe our current reinsurance program provides coverage well in excess of our theoretical losses from any recorded historical event.
 We regularly model our hypothetical losses from historically significant catastrophes, including the 1906 San Francisco and 1994 Northridge earthquakes.
 Under our current reinsurance program, should an event equivalent to either of these two events recur, our hypothetical net loss would be capped at our current net retention of \$5 million, equivalent to approximately 2.4% of our total stockholders' equity as of September 30, 2019, inclusive of any amounts retained through our Bermuda reinsurance subsidiary.
 While we only select reinsurers whom we believe to have acceptable credit and a minimum A.M.
 Best rating of "A-", if our reinsurers are unable to pay the claims for which they are responsible, we ultimately retain primary liability to our policyholders.
 In addition, at each reinsurance treaty renewal, we consider any plans to change the underlying insurance coverage we offer, our current capital, our risk appetite, and the cost and availability of reinsurance coverage, which may vary from time to time.
-In addition to the magnitude of coverage, we believe our reinsurance program provides us with significant protection and stability during potential periods of market volatility due to our use of staggered, multi-year contracts, and features such as prepaid reinstatements and expanded coverage windows for catastrophe events and our diverse panel of more than 80 highly-rated reinsurers and capital markets investors.
-Given that our reinsurance purchases are driven primarily by our peak zone earthquake exposure, as we scale and diversify our book of business into uncorrelated g
+In addition to the magnitude of coverage, we believe our reinsurance program provides us with significant and expanded coverage windows for catastrophe events and our diverse panel of more than 85 highly rated reinsurers and capital markets investors.
+Given that our reinsurance purchases are driven primarily by our peak zone earthquake exposure, as we scale and diversify our book of business into uncorrelated geographies and perils, we have been able to secure multi-peril coverage that reduces the cost of reinsurance per dollar of risk.